stawirej/threads-collider/README.md

 ## About

-`Threads Collider` allows to start multiple threads with desired functionality at "exactly" same moment for testing purposes to manifest concurrency issues.
+`Threads Collider` attempts to execute a desired action on multiple threads at the "exactly" same moment to increase the chances of manifesting issues caused by a race condition.

 ## Overview